GenimousChain/gchain-ts-lib/README.md

 }
 ```
 > NOTICE
-> You must delegate your active permission to account `utrio.code`, if you want to transfer your tokens to some account from another contract.
+> You must delegate your active permission to account `gcfio.code`, if you want to transfer your tokens to some account from another contract.

 ## Monitor Events